Car Accident Trial Process in Long Island

 For instance, if a plaintiff has a significant criminal record but is bringing a car accident case, even though the criminal record may not be relevant to the jury, the jury could hear that.
 Thus, they might be prejudicial about the plaintiff’s situation so the plaintiff’s attorney might choose to hear a bench or a judge trial.
 However, the defendant has to agree to that too.
 If the defendant does not agree, it goes back to a jury trial.

-There are some other methods of bench trials in New York.
+There are some other methods of bench trials that may require different processes in Long Island.
 They are experimenting with some trials where it is supposed to be an expedited trial, meaning that it would happen quickly and with no appeals.
 It is a one-day trial and it is just a judge trial.
 Some plaintiffs like the idea of finality, so they will choose to do that.
 Again, jury trials are much more common.

 Hiring a Long Island Litigator